-Right now Australian bushland and plant life is under serious threat from the State Government policy changes which are significantly watering down current protections of our native habitats.
+Right now Australian bushland and plant life is under serious threat from state government policy changes that are significantly watering down protection of our native bushland.

-Victoria is Australia's most cleared state, and today the government is proposing to make it a whole lot easier to remove native plants.
+Victoria remains Australia's most cleared state, and yet the State Government is making it a whole lot easier to remove native plants.

-We urgently need a stronger approach to protection our native plants & habitats.
+We urgently need a stronger approach to protection our native plants and habitats.
 Please donate now to help fight for stronger native habitat protections.

 Victoria has around 3000 species of native plants and trees which form over 300 habitat types.
 All of which are home to 700 types of native animals, not to mention thousands of varieties of invertebrates and fungi.

 Victoria is the most cleared state in Australia.
 After 150 years of land clearing, invasive feral species, the carve-up of habitats, and now the escalating impact of climate change, our natural habitats are on their knees.

 On private land alone eight out of every 10 hectares of native plants are gone.